Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/confluent-cloud-kafka-cluster-ssl-protocol.md

 ## Configure and connect using SSL/ApiKeys

-Follow the steps below to configure and connect to an Confluent cloud Kafka and Klaw using SSL protocol:
+Follow the steps below to configure and connect to a Confluent cloud Kafka and Klaw using SSL protocol:

 1. In the Klaw web interface, navigate to **Environments**, and click